 If you want to protect your revenue and margins, you should weigh these risks and their potential financial impact.
 This will enable you to take an approach to measuring Customer Satisfaction which, by drawing your attention to the causes of dissatisfaction, will facilitate the creation of corrective—or even preventive—action plans.

-This explosion in customer acquisition costs has shed glaring light on the limited budgets dedicated to retaining existing customers and increasing their loyalty.
-It is even more shocking that most marketers admit that retaining existing customers is less expensive than recruiting new ones—not necessarily 5 times less expensive, as we often read (without anyone knowing where this figure comes from), but more likely about 3 times less expensive—according to a study published at the beginning of 2018 by Weber-Stephen.
+This explosion in customer acquisition costs has shed a glaring light on the limited budgets dedicated to retaining existing customers and increasing their loyalty.
+It is even more shocking that most marketers admit that retaining existing customers is less expensive than recruiting new ones—not necessarily five times less expensive, as we often read (without anyone knowing where this figure comes from), but more likely about three times less expensive—according to a study published at the beginning of 2018 by Weber-Stephen.

 Just as many companies under-invest in retaining and empowering their existing customers, they tend to underestimate the influence of word of mouth on their brand image and its attractiveness.
 Even if this social phenomenon is not new, the expansion of communication and information channels has extended its reach and importance.
 Whether true or false, objective or subjective, everything that is said about your products and your business on social networks, on rating sites, or in online forums contributes to the formation of the opinion that consumers have of you, even if they aren't your customers.

 When you realise that the large majority of purchasing journeys now begin with a Google search and that 76% of customers consult online ratings before making a purchase (either online or in-store), it becomes easy to understand the potentially disastrous effect of overtly negative comments and feedback from dissatisfied customers.